 Abstract

 This document represents the Software Configuration Management Plan (SCMP) for the Software Engineering project of group 3.
 Software Configuration Management (SCM) is essentially the process of identifying and assuring retention of all of the various artifacts (documents, source code, executables, etc.) generated during the Software Development Life Cycle (SDLC).
-This document is designed conform to the IEEE 828-1998 standard for Software Configuration Management Plans.
+This document is designed to conform to the IEEE 828-1998 standard for Software Configuration Management Plans.[1]

 Introduction